 States can have a big impact in keeping America’s cars clean.
 The Clean Air Act allows states to choose to join the California standard, which means that states can choose to avoid the proposed lower EPA standards.
 Joining the California standard not only protects the air quality of states that join, it can help create change nation-wide too.
 If enough states join the California standard, car manufactures might choose not to create two versions of their vehicles (one to conform to the lower EPA standard and one to conform to the higher California standard) and just make cars to sell nationwide that follow the California standard.
 So far, 13 states have joined the California standard.
 The EPA and NHTSA’s proposed rule would revoke the waiver which allows California to set its own standard, which, if the rule is adopted, would also mean that the states on the California standard would be forced to the federal standard.
 However, it is still important for states to join the California standard now, as these states could join California in challenging an unprecedented revocation of the waiver.

 Tell the EPA you support robust clean car standards, then ask your governor to move your state to adopt the California standards and keep your state clean regardless of the standards the federal government sets.

 Jewish tradition teaches, “Do not destroy my world, for if you do, there will be nobody after you to make it right again” (Midrash Ecclesiastes Rabbah 7:13).
 The Talmudic concept bal tashchit, “do not destroy,” is derived from Deuteronomy 20:19–20 and was developed by the rabbis into a prohibition on senseless waste.
-Undoing regulations which responsibly conserve resources furthers the waste of resources that our tradition abhors.
+Undoing regulations which encourage conservation furthers the waste of resources that our tradition abhors.